-Back-to-back rocket attacks hit Ukraine’s Lviv, near Poland
+Rocket attacks hit Ukraine’s Lviv as Biden visits Poland

 The back-to-back attacks on Saturday brought a chill to residents and displaced Ukrainians who had seen Lviv as a relatively safe place to rebuild their lives.
 Home to about 700,000 people before the invasion, the city has absorbed many more.

 In a dim, crowded bomb shelter under an apartment block a short walk away from the first blast site, Olana Ukrainets couldn’t believe she was having to hide again.
-She had fled to Lviv from Kharkiv, one of the most bombarded cities of Russia’s invasion.
+She had fled to Lviv from Kharkiv, one of the most bombarded cities of the war.

-“We were in one side of the street and saw it on the other side,” the 34-year-old IT worker said of the blast.
+“We were on one side of the street and saw it on the other side,” the 34-year-old IT worker said of the blast.
 “We saw fire.
 I said to my friend, ‘What’s this?’
-Then we heard the sound of explosion and glass breaking.
+Then we heard the sound of an explosion and glass breaking.
 We tried to hide between buildings.
 I don’t know what the target was.”

-She had felt relief after fleeing to Lviv, to the point where air raid sirens no longer caused fear.
+Ukrainets said she had felt relief after fleeing to Lviv, to the point where air raid sirens no longer caused fear.

 “I was sure that all these alarms wouldn’t have any results.
 I want to say that sometimes when I heard them at night I just stayed in bed,” she said.
 “Today I changed my mind, and I should hide every time. … None of the Ukrainian cities are safe now.”